sydneybg/SaltSprayTrails/README.md

 ### Locations:
 View locations for best swimming, kayaking, rafting, and surfing spots Add, Edit, or Delete Locations
-Organize locations based on type of activity
+Organize locations based on type of activity**

+### Collections:
+View your collections on the 'My SplashSite' page
+All users will be provided with a Visited and Saved location collection that they are able to maintain User can create customized collections via add, edit and delete forms (Visited or Saved/Future)

 ### Reviews/Ratings:
 View reviews/ratings for a location and post a review Edit or delete your own reviews/ratings
-Filter locations based on rating score
+Filter locations based on rating score**

-### Collections:
-View your collections on the 'My SplashSite' page Customize your collections via add, edit and delete forms (Visited or Saved/Future)

 ### Search:
 All Users can explore locations